 At The Software Guild, you can choose to learn either .NET/C# or Java.
 These programs are stable, proven in the industry, and in high demand.
 Android and iOS courses coming in mid-2017.

 Our program exposes you to the entire application process from beginning to end.
 After 12 weeks in-person or 10 months online, you’ll be proficient in Java or .NET/C# and will be ready to apply your skills at the job you want.
 Android and iOS courses to become available in mid-2017.

 In addition to the tools and techniques you’ll learn for Java, .NET/C#, Android or iOS we emphasize the importance of foundational learning.
 With broad knowledge of underlying principles in development, you’ll be prepared to expand your skills to learn new languages and frameworks once you graduate from our program.

 The in-person program costs $13,750, which covers space, instruction, licenses and other such expenses.
 Online tuition is $12,000.
-The cost of the program can be paid in installments.
-For more information about these installments, please contact us.
+The enrollment team will discuss payment structure during the interview portion of the application process.
+For more information about these programs, please contact us.

 Yes.
 We realize that coming up with $12-13,750.00 is difficult so we have developed a relationship with multiple lenders to help you finance our program, including:

 To view more options, please check out Course Report’s Ultimate Guide to Coding Bootcamp Loans & Financing.

 In-person sessions are 12 weeks long and cohort time is from 9 a.m. to 4 p.m. on weekdays.
 Apprentices should plan to have anywhere from 10-20 hours of work to do from home each week as well.

 The online bootcamp is completed in two sessions and has an ideal completion time of 10 months, but apprentices can take up to 14 months to master the competencies required for graduation (up to 7 months per session) and should expect to commit a minimum of 20 hours a week.